Table of Contents

 Revise your PPC campaigns

-Now’s the time to revise your paid search strategy for the upcoming holiday season.
+Along side optimizing your email and social media strategy, revise your paid search strategy with focus to the upcoming holiday season.

 However, if you aren’t running PPC ads already, I will not suggest starting at this moment as it will be highly competitive and much more costly in the holiday season.